Vibhutijain12/Python-for-DevOps/README.md

 * Loop control statements (break, continue).
 * Practice exercises and examples:
 Example: Automating a log file analysis with a loop to find errors.

+#### Day 11: Working with Dictionaries and Sets (Project-1)
+* Dictionaries and key-value pairs.
+* Sets and set operations.
+* Practice exercises and examples:
+Example: Managing a dictionary of server configurations and optimizing retrieval.